-- Organization of the Plan area into a series of distinct, compact, walkable, interconnected neighborhoods, each with a recognizable center and guided by Traditional Neighborhood Development (TND) principles. - Preservation and adaptive reuse of significant property assets, and the integration of new public and institutional uses into this existing cultural framework. - Promotion of fine-grain connections throughout the project area and between Loma Rica and Grass Valley for pedestrians and bicyclists.
+• Organization of the Plan area into a series of distinct, compact, walkable, interconnected neighborhoods, each with a recognizable center and guided by Traditional Neighborhood Development (TND) principles.

+• Preservation and adaptive reuse of significant property assets, and the integration of new public and institutional uses into this existing cultural framework.